RocketDerp/April14_2025/July13_2025/Metaphors_Jesus_God_Bible_verse.md

 1. Atheists are wrong
 2. Believers are wrong
 3. Joseph Campbell is saying EVERYONE, 100%, are wrong, who don't grasp metaphors.
-4. The quote ends on the word "lies" - and guess what, that's the exact concern of this entire content I am composing. "lies" is aid by Joseph Campbell, and turn your Bible to verse "1 John 4:20*... *lies, liars*.
+4. The quote ends on the word "lies" - and guess what, that's the exact concern of this entire content I am composing.
+The word "lies" is written by Joseph Campbell, please turn your [Bible to verse "1 John 4:20*](https://biblehub.com/1_john/4-20.htm)... *lies, liars*.

 Repeating: "Most people can't **stand up for their convictions**, because the majority of people might not be doing it.
 See, **everybody's not doing it**, so it must be wrong.
 And since everybody is doing it, it must be right.
 So a sort of numerical interpretation of what's right." - Dr. Martin Luther King, Jr. February 28, 1954.